 Importantly, the success or failure of the R&D project has no bearing whether you can claim – it’s about the pursuit not the outcome!

 While many companies will claim for the development of new products, they may miss the R&D that goes into improving existing production processes.

 It's best to check your eligibility with a qualified advisor, and at EmpowerRD we provide all eligibility assessments free of charge.

 When compiling an R&D tax credit claim, we look for the following types of qualifying R&D spending:

 You can claim for salaries for staff directly involved with the R&D project.
-Staff costs can also include class 1 NIC, pension fund contributions and bonuses.
+Staff costs can also include class 1 NIC, pension fund contributions, some reimbursed expenses and bonuses.

 Software that is directly employed in the R&D projects can also qualify.
 If only a part of the software was used directly in R&D, then an appropriate proportion of the cost of the software can qualify.

 The costs of testing the design and construction of a prototype following an R&D project will normally qualify.
 Note that if the prototype was created with the view of selling the product then HMRC considers this to be outside the R&D scheme (even if R&D was undertaken to construct the prototype).

 These are the staff costs paid to an external company for staff who are directly involved with the R&D project these are not employees and subcontractors.
 You can claim up to 65% on the payments made to the external staff provider.